How to get a Wikipedia article: Start with notability

 ...a panel of Wikipedia administrators in July declared that Fox News would no longer be considered “generally reliable” in its reporting on politics and science, and in those areas “should be used with caution to verify contentious claims.

-Still, in most cases, the existence of a Wikipedia article for a publication means it can be considered reliable and would therefore make a good reference.
-New call-to-action
+Still, in most cases, the existence of a Wikipedia article for publication means it can be considered reliable and would, therefore, make a good reference.

 When creating a new Wikipedia article, weak or "bad" reference sources should be avoided.
 Certain types of publications are considered non-reliable.
 Bad Wikipedia references include the following: